ppesterev/bigtrip/considerations.md

 offline:
 on failed request, set offline flag & update localstorage state instead
-on successful request, if was offline, send localstorage state to server
+on successful request, if was offline, send localstorage state to server destinations & offers are cached - app can start offline

 ~~check if sort by price should take offers into account~~ _guess so_
 ~~when event form is open, should sort/filter be locked?~~ _guess not_